 Similar to food, medicine can be found easily in Thailand.
 Convenient stores, such as 7-Eleven and Family Mart, sell basic first aid kits and medicine for normal ailments.
 On every corner of the city there are also drug stores, which sell medicine for all types of sickness.
 And most of the time you do not need a medical prescription.

 There should not be any problems when taking your personal medication to Thailand unless it is illegal.
 However, it is always a good idea to keep medicine in its original package along with your medical prescription to prevent any problem with Thai customs officers.
-This Tripadvisor thread gives good advice on what to do when bringing lots of medication to Thailand.

 Thai people are still conservative in the way they dress.
 You will see a majority of them dress modestly, without exposing much of their body parts.
 When going to the beach, it is common to see Thais fully dressed, even while walking and talking photos on a beach.
 Even during the peak summer at 104 degrees, you’ll see a majority of Thai guys wearing long and thick jeans shopping inside the open-air Chatuchak Market.